nedsbeds/profile_split_enable/README.md

 # Profile Split Enable
-This module allows Drupal the installation of multiple sites on the same codebase to use multiple profiles.
-When combined with CMI and config split we can have a config split defined for each profile.
+This module allows you to install Drupal from a custom Drupal installation profile, ignoring the profile that is set in the default core.extension.yml file.

+When using `config_split` it allows you to dynamically enable and import configuration from a config split for each of your custom installation profiles.

-## Purpose
+## Introduction

 Theoretically, using multi-site Drupal 8, you might want to have multiple profiles.
 Then, you can install various sites on your multi-site platform from any one of the profiles.
 Going a step farther, you likely want to have configuration for each of the profiles.